-This BSc (Hons) Psychology with Developmental Disorders degree combines the study of key aspects of psychology with knowledge about a range of developmental disorders such as dyslexia, dyspraxia, ADHD, speech and language impairment and autism.
-This includes assessment, understanding, intervention, and safeguarding children and young people.
+This BSc (Hons) Psychology with Developmental Disorders degree combines the study of key aspects of psychology with knowledge about a range of developmental disorders such as Autism Spectrum Disorders Dyslexia, Dyspraxia (or Developmental Coordination Disorder), ADHD and Speech and Language Impairment.
+This includes gaining a deep understanding of each disorder, a critical appreciation of assessments used to identify each disorder, and guidelines relating to intervention, and safeguarding children and young people.

-During the Psychology with Developmental Disorders course you will foster a clear understanding of evidence based practice and complete placements in educational settings that support individuals with developmental disorders, such as local schools and pupil referral units.
-Graduates can consider careers in educational psychology after professional experience and postgraduate study, PGCE courses, or further study in special educational needs, occupational therapy, or speech and language therapy.
+During the Psychology with Developmental Disorders course you will foster a clear understanding of evidence-based practice and complete placements in settings that support individuals with developmental disorders, such as local schools and charities.
+Graduates can consider careers in clinical psychology or educational psychology after professional experience and postgraduate study, PGCE courses, or further study in special educational needs, occupational therapy, or speech and language therapy.

-You will complete modules covering all core areas in psychology necessary to gain British Psychological Society accreditation.
+ou will complete modules covering all core areas in psychology necessary to gain British Psychological Society accreditation.
 This includes research methods, cognitive, social, biological and developmental psychology as well as the study of individual differences and historical issues in psychology.
 You will also complete a final year dissertation which will allow you to explore a topic of your choice in more depth by undertaking a research project.
-Additionally you will learn about a range of developmental disorders; including dyslexia, dyspraxia, speech and language impairment, ADHD and autism.
+Additionally you will learn about a range of developmental disorders; including Autism Spectrum Disorders, Dyslexia, Dyspraxia (or Developmental Coordination Disorder), Speech and Language Impairment and ADHD.
 This will include issues relating to understanding, assessment, and intervention and will be complemented by placement activities in a variety of settings that support individuals with developmental disorders.

 Plus two options from the list below (all 20 credits):